MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

-# Exercise 2 - Manage Office 365 Message Encryption
+# Lab 1 Exercise 2 - Manage Office 365 Message Encryption

 The first setting Joni Sherman needs to configure and test with her pilot team is the Microsoft 365 built-in Office 365 Message Encryption (OME).
 For this purpose, she will modify the default template and create a new branding template, that will be assigned to one of the pilot users.
 The pilot users will then test the OME functionality with their accounts.